· By Merle von KOMBUCHERY

 Fermented foods have a long tradition

 It may sound strange, but most bacteria are our protectors and do not harm our bodies.
-Therefore, it makes sense to consume foods and drinks that will help you keep these beneficial bacteria in your body.
-Fermented food contains many of these good and useful bacteria and also provides you with vitamins, minerals and valuable enzymes.
+Therefore, it makes sense to consume foods and beverages that help keep these beneficial bacteria in your body.
+Fermented food carries many of these good and beneficial bacteria, while also providing you with vitamins, minerals and valuable enzymes quite easily.

 You are probably already unconsciously familiar with a wide variety of fermented foods from your everyday life: